-- 1 (APHIS) needs increased funding so it can properly inspect all imported and interstate - 2 movements of agricultural products, monitor insect hatch and damage, and coordinate - 3 measures in states affected by infestations.
-Federal grants or cost sharing on both - 4 public and private lands should be made available for dealing with widespread - 5 infestations of invasive insects, plants, and animals. - 6 Increased monitoring and inspection of domestic and foreign imported products to - 7 prevent introduction of invasive species.
-Vigorous control and eradication measures are - 8 needed to ensure that invasive species be eliminated. - 9 Where needed and requested, the Agricultural Research Service (ARS) must engage - systems-based insect ecology research on the interaction between soil health - implementation and pest infestation occurrence and should provide adequate standing - funding for practical, applied research and Integrated Pest Management (IPM) - programs to help farmers implement rapid, highly organized and cooperative IPM - responses to infestations.
-It is especially important that the additional cost of such - programs be wholly or partially underwritten for small-scale farms to enable them to - 16 participate effectively in them. - 17 Coordinated efforts and adequate funding are urgently needed for improved control - of noxious weeds on public lands and all road rights of way.
-We are concerned that - 19 farmers are expected to control weeds on their land while nearby public land goes - without weed control.
-Whenever this responsibility is not being met, there should be a - 21 moratorium on any further land acquisition by the appropriate agency. - We support alternatives to chemical control measures to control noxious weeds on - public lands.
+- movements of agricultural products, monitor insect hatch and damage, and coordinate measures in states affected by infestations.
+Federal grants or cost sharing on both public and private lands should be made available for dealing with widespread infestations of invasive insects, plants, and animals.

+Increased monitoring and inspection of domestic and foreign imported products ar - Increased monitoring and inspection of domestic and foreign imported products are needed to prevent introduction of invasive species.
+Vigorous control and eradication measures are needed to ensure that invasive species be eliminated.

+8 Where needed and requested, the Agricultural Research Service (ARS) must engage 9 systems-based insect ecology research on the interaction between soil health 10 implementation and pest infestation occurrence and should provide adequate standing 11 funding for practical, applied research and Integrated Pest Management (IPM) 12 programs to help farmers implement rapid, highly organized and cooperative IPM 13 responses to infestations.
+It is especially important that the additional cost of such 14 programs be wholly or partially underwritten for small-scale farms to enable them to 15 participate effectively in them.

-N. PRESCRIBED BURNING
+Coordinated efforts and adequate funding are urgently needed for improved control of noxious weeds on public lands and all road rights of way.
+We are concerned that farmers are expected to control weeds on their land while nearby public land goes without weed control.
+Whenever this responsibility is not being met, there should be a moratorium on any further land acquisition by the appropriate agency.

+- Alternatives to chemical control measures to control noxious weeds on public lands; and - 2.
+USDA APHIS control of near plague-level pests.

+O. Prescribed Burning

-- Prescribed burning is a viable farming practice. - We support: - 1.
-The right to safe burning when necessary; - 28 2.
-The use of prescribed fire as a tool to reduce wildfire risk and improve range - and forest health; and - 3.
-Ongoing research to discover economically viable alternatives to burning. - 31 O. LANDOWNER RIGHTS - We support:
+Prescribed burning is a viable farming practice.

+- 1. The right to safe burning when necessary; - 2.
+The use of prescribed fire as a tool to reduce wildfire risk and improve range and forest health; and - 3.
+Ongoing research to discover economically viable alternatives to burning.

+32 P. LANDOWNER RIGHTS